All Episodes

 That's why Starr didn't do it.

-Well, how come you went after Joe Wilson?
+But this is simply, you're bringing some, well, how come you went after Joe Wilson?

-Well, the guy's out there trying to undermine our policy.
+Well, the guys out there trying to undermine our policy.

 Well, did you lie what you said of him?